Last updated: 29 July 2026

 How much money is the Budget actually putting into housing supply?

 The new headline measure is a $2 billion Local Infrastructure Fund, lifting total housing-enabling infrastructure to $6.3 billion.
-The full Homes for Australia plan is now valued at over $47 billion, including $5.9 billion available to states under the 100,000 Homes for First Home Buyers program.
+The full Homes for Australia plan is now a cumulative $47 billion – a running total of Commonwealth housing investment built up since 2022, not a single new 2026-27 allocation – including the roughly $10 billion 100,000 Homes for First Home Buyers program ($2 billion in grants plus $8 billion in concessional loans to states and territories) that started under the 2025-26 Budget and continues to be funded here.

 What is housing-enabling infrastructure?